Helsinki (on-site) · Worldwide (remote)

 The Adoption Engine.

-Your AI program is a four-part engine.
+Your AI Adoption is a four-part engine.
 When one part misfires, it sputters.
 When two misfire, it stalls.

-Most AI failures don't come from the model.
-They come from a broken loop between four interdependent layers - and almost no one diagnoses which layer is actually broken.
+Most AI failures aren't model failures.
+They come from a broken loop between four interdependent layers - and almost no one diagnoses which one is actually broken.

-The single most useful diagnostic question: which part is misfiring?
+The only question that matters: which part is misfiring?

 CONTINUOUS FEEDBACK LOOP 01 Inputs Data · Tools Governance Knowledge 02 Workflows Where AI inserts Handoffs · Decisions Friction points 03 Humans Skills · Trust Incentives Identity 04 Signals Adoption Outcomes Learning